 The 8-bit value sets the pulse modulation scheme for the transmitter.
-Setting this register will have effect only if IRCOM mode is selected by a USART.
-By leaving this register value to '0', 3/16 of the baud rate period pulse modulation is used.
+Setting this register will only have effect if IRCOM mode is selected by a USART.
+By leaving this register value to zero, 3/16 of baud rate period pulse modulation is used.
 Setting this value from 1 to 254 will give a fixed pulse length coding.
 The 8-bit value sets the number of system clock periods for the pulse.
 The start of the pulse will be synchronized with the rising edge of the baud rate clock.
-Setting the value to 255 (0xFF) will disable pulse coding, letting the RX and TX signals pass through the IRCOM module unaltered.
-This enables other features through the IRCOM module, such as half-duplex USART, Loop-back testing, and USART RX input from an event channel.
+Setting the value to 255 (0xFF) will disable pulse coding, letting the RX and TX signals pass through the IRCOM Module unaltered.
+This enables other features through the IRCOM Module, such as half-duplex USART, Loop-back testing and USART RX input from an Event Channel.

-TXPL must be configured before the USART transmitter is enabled (TXEN).
+TXPL must be configured before USART transmitter is enabled (TXEN).